saegl5/jiayou_add_events/README.md

 8. Select your calendar name, and choose letter days on which you want to add events.
 (The Web app will automatically generate calendars that it can find and select your default one.
 In the background, it will also automatically locate the 加油 calendar.)
 9. Modify the events' title, guests, location, and description.
 (If you input a URL for the description, text to display will be "Agenda.")
 10. Modify the events' start time and end time.
 (If removed, events will be added as all-day events.)
-11. Confine the date range by inputting a start date and end date.
+11. Confine the date range by modifying the start date and inputting an end date.
 (If left blank, events will be added to all chosen letter days, starting from today and ending one year from today.)
 12. Optionally perform a dry run to test the Web app before running it in production.
 Consult logs for output.
 13. Press submit.
 (Requires another authorization. **_Note also that creating recurring events is subject to a [use limit](https://support.google.com/calendar/answer/37115)._**)